AntoniosRaptakis/PySpark-MLlib-vs-Scikit-Learn-A-regression-and-classification-instance/README.md

 EDA part of the tutorial is in the scikit-learn notebook.

-**Working Scenario**:
-A data scientist of a telecommunications company has been asked to predict the monthly & total cost for the services that a client has.
-The essential, however, would be to forecast the client who is going to resigns the contract.
+In the regression instances I am predicting the monthly and total charges, and in the classification I am forecasting who churns or not.

 This dataset can be found in kaggle(https://www.kaggle.com/datasets/blastchar/telco-customer-churn).
 IBM has also a similar dataset (https://www.ibm.com/docs/en/cognos-analytics/11.1.0?topic=samples-telco-customer-churn).